-Habitat for the species includes North Coast coniferous forest, coastal prairie (CNPS 2014), open coastal forest generally less than 700 meters (2,300 feet) in elevation (Hickman 1996), broadleaved upland forest (CNDDB Rare Find, November 2014), along the coast on stable dunes and sea bluffs, sunny openings of foothill woodland (Smith and Wheeler 1992), and Redwood Forest plant communities (Munz and Keck 1970).
-It occurs in Mendocino, Humboldt, and Del Norte counties in California, and north into Oregon (CNPS 2014).
+Habitat for the species includes North Coast coniferous forest, coastal prairie, and open coastal bluff scrub generally up to 880 meters (2,887 feet) in elevation (CNPS 2016).
+Siskiyou checkerbloom is also found in broadleaved upland forest (CNDDB Rare Find, November 2014), along the coast on stable dunes and sea bluffs, sunny openings of foothill woodland (Smith and Wheeler 1992), and Redwood Forest plant communities (Munz and Keck 1970).
+It occurs in Mendocino, Humboldt, and Del Norte counties in California, and north into Oregon (CNPS 2016).
 HRC botanists have found Siskiyou checkerbloom along grassy roadsides, in prairies, and at the prairie interface with Redwood or mixed evergreen forest types.

-Siskiyou checkerbloom is ranked G5T225, S226, and is a CRPR 1B.227.
+Siskiyou checkerbloom is ranked G5T2, S2, and is a CRPR 1B.2.